AsclepyusSrl/python-3.10-asclepyus-devops-template/README.md

    - Requires a Gemini API key and  be stored as an repository secret named `GEMINI_API_KEY`
    - Click here to generate your own personal api key https://aistudio.google.com/app/apikey

+2. GPT API KEY
+   - Requires a GPT API key and  be stored as an repository secret named `GPT_API_KEY`

+3. FEATURE_PRAGENT
+   - Requires a boolean value and  be stored as an repository Variable named `FEATURE_PRAGENT`
+   - Default value is `true`

+4. FEATURE_DOCS
+   - Requires a boolean value and  be stored as an repository Variable named `FEATURE_DOCS`
+   - Default value is `true`

+5. FEATURE_CI
+   - Requires a boolean value and  be stored as an repository Variable named `FEATURE_CI`
+   - Default value is `true`

+6. FEATURE_CD
+   - Requires a boolean value and  be stored as an repository Variable named `FEATURE_CD`
+   - Default value is `true`

+7. Workflow PAT
+   - Requires a Workflow PAT and  be stored as an Organization secret named `Workflow_PAT` (Should be done by the Administrator)

 ## Quick Start

 1. Click the "Use this template" button at the top of this repository